 1 Tables may have a footer.

-(113 participants and trainers (41 and 16, respectively)(19) (2)
+In general, stakeholders were mainly veterinarians (113 participants), but some differences in stakeholders’ role were observed between species.
+For example, for horses most of the respondents were private owners and trainers (41 and 16, respectively), whereas for goats they were mainly farmers (19) and for turkeys contract farmers (2) were also included (Table…).

 Table xxx.
 This is a table.
 Tables should be placed in the main text near to the first time they are cited.